John Moore/Getty Images

 DARIÉN PROVINCE, PANAMA: Migrants cross the Chucunaque River by boat to the Indigenous village of La Peñita.
 There, they are offered medical care at a government-run reception center before continuing their journey north.
 Luis Acosta/AFP/Getty Images

 However, migrants face many challenges on this land journey northward, including treacherous terrain, exposure to disease, and violence at the hands of criminal groups.
-As the number of migrants grows, so too does the impact on Indigenous communities whose lands they often traverse.
-Government officials and international aid organizations have sought to manage the crisis by setting up temporary housing and providing basic services to those arriving in Panama, where resources are rapidly being depleted.
-UN officials warn of a deepening humanitarian emergency after more than half a million migrants made the trek in 2023.
+As the number of migrants grows—with more than half a million making the trek in 2023—so too does the impact on the Indigenous communities whose lands they often traverse.
+International aid organizations have sought to manage the crisis by setting up temporary housing and providing basic services to those arriving in Panama, even as the Panamanian government has announced new measures to crack down on migrants and asylum seekers entering the country.

 Migrants Under Pressure

-Economic insecurity, political upheaval, violence, and climate change are driving record numbers of migrants from their home countries, according to UN experts.
+Economic insecurity, political upheaval, violence, and climate change are driving tens of millions of people from their home countries, according to World Bank experts.
 At the same time, the lifting of COVID-19 border restrictions has reopened many travel routes across Latin America.
-Most migrants are ultimately headed for the southern U.S. border, where they hope the Joe Biden administration will grant them asylum.
+Most migrants are ultimately headed for the southern U.S. border, where they hope to receive asylum.
 But many coming from the Caribbean and South America first have to cross the sixty-mile-wide Darién Gap, the only break in the Pan-American Highway that otherwise stretches uninterrupted from Alaska to the southern tip of Argentina.

 DARIÉN GAP: After spending the night at a base camp in Las Tekas, Colombia, hundreds of Haitian migrants begin their hike through the dense rain forest.
 Some of them had paid the Gulf Clan, a Colombian paramilitary group, upward of $80 to drive them to the camp.
 John Moore/Getty Images